Sarah Polley: Career

-Early career
+Child acting

 Her first appearance on screen was at the age of four, as Molly in the film One Magic Christmas.
-She was in the pilot episode for Friday the 13th – The Series, as well as appearing in a small role in William Fruet's sci-fi horror film Blue Monkey, both in 1987.
-At age eight, she was cast as Ramona Quimby in the television series Ramona, based on Beverly Cleary's books.
+She was in the pilot episode for Friday the 13th – The Series and appeared in a small role in William Fruet's sci-fi horror film Blue Monkey, both in 1987.
+At age of eight, she was cast as Ramona Quimby in the television series Ramona, based on Beverly Cleary's books.

 That same year, she played one of the lead characters in Terry Gilliam's The Adventures of Baron Munchausen.
 Polley burst into the public eye in 1990 as Sara Stanley on the popular CBC television series Road to Avonlea.
 The series made her famous and financially independent, and she was hailed as "Canada's Sweetheart" by the popular press.
 The show was picked up by the Disney Channel for distribution in the United States.
 At the age of 12 (around 1991), Polley attended an awards ceremony while wearing a peace sign to protest the first Gulf War.
 Disney executives asked her to remove it, and she refused.
 This soured her relationship with Disney, but she continued on Road to Avonlea until 1994.
 The show ran until 1996; Polley did return as Sara Stanley for an episode in 1995 and for the series finale.

 In 1994 Polley made her theatre debut at the Stratford Festival playing Alice in Alice Through the Looking Glass, an adaptation of Lewis Carroll's book of the same name.
-Polley ended her run early claiming complications from scoliosis.
+Polley ended her run early, claiming complications from scoliosis.
 In 2022 she revealed she had in fact been suffering from intense stage fright, something that continued to plague her into adulthood.